Job Interview Questions About Adaptability

 - Demonstrate that you can adjust your priorities to meet new deadlines.

-- Show that you can adjust your activities and attitude in order to work as effectively as possible in new work environments.
+- Show that you can adjust your activities and attitude to work as effectively as possible in new work environments.

 - Always say that you are willing to try new approaches to changing situations and environments.
 If possible, give an example of how you did so in the past.

 - Positivity.
-When situations change to demonstrate that you can embrace such situations positively.
-Also, show that you always attempt to understand changes and approach them positively.
+When situations change, demonstrate that you can embrace such situations positively.
+Also, show that you always attempt to understand and approach changes positively.

 General elements to consider when structuring your answer: